NOTE: April 1st, 2020 deadline has been extended to April 15th, 2020 due to Coronavirus.

 All potential applicants to the Folk Arts Apprenticeship program must contact Elena Calderón- Patiño to discuss their application before the deadline.
 Applicants who need assistance completing an application and/or who require the assistance of an interpreter should contact also contact Elena by phone at (401) 222-6996 or by email at Elena.Patino@Arts.RI.gov well in advance of the application deadline.

-The deadline to apply for a Folk Arts Apprenticeship is 11:59pm on April 1 (for grant activities between July 1 and June 30).
+The deadline to apply has been extended for a Folk Arts Apprenticeship, it is now at 11:59pm on April 15 (for grant activities between July 1 and June 30).

 During months when the deadline falls on a weekend or holiday, the deadline will be on the next business day.
 Late or incomplete applications will not be reviewed.